 What is the difference between this and other Masters conversion courses?

-The GFL is for focussed, career minded students who are looking to progress quickly to start their SQE route to qualification.
+The GDL is for focussed, career minded students who are looking to progress quickly to start their SQE route to qualification.
 It is much more reasonably priced and takes less time than a full Masters course.
 It is also at an undergraduate level (Level 6), to reflect the “undergraduate” nature of the foundations of law content.

 Say you pass SQE1, do you need to secure a training contract in order to pass SQE2?